-Lab Bench Studios is home to a range of content related to developing end-to-end Internet of Things solutions and immersive 3D single-player and multi-player games.
+Lab Bench Studios is home to a range of content related to learning about the Internet of Things and developing immersive 3D single- and multi-player games.

 About the Internet of Things

 For over twenty years, I’ve been involved in building Internet of Things (IoT) solutions in various capacities.
 I currently advise clients across a range of industry verticals through my professional consulting work and teach IoT fundamentals at Northeastern University’s College of Engineering as an Adjunct Faculty member in the Cyber Physical Systems program.